IvanSmetskoy/django-restapi/readme.md

-This app is for testing purposes to learn Django Framework
+This app is for testing purposes to learn Django Framework.
+REST API is in scope